 Sunlight is the greatest source of environmental heating incident on most spacecraft.
 The emitted radiation from the sun is constant within a fraction of 1 percent at all times.
 However, due to the Earth's elliptical orbit, the intensity of sunlight reaching the Earth varies approximately $\pm 3.5\%$ depending on the Earth's distance from the sun.
 At summer solstice (northern hemisphere) the intensity is at a minimum (1310 W/m2) and at a maximum (1400 W/m2) at winter solstice.
 The solar intensity also varies as a function of wavelength (Gilmore, 1994).
 The spectral distribution is about 7% UV in the 0.31-0.40 μm range, 46% visible (0.40-0.69 μm), and 47% IR above 0.70 μm.
-Solar IR has shorter wavelengths than the IR emitted at normal satellite temperatures and one can take advantage of this difference and condition a surface to have simultaneously a high reflectivity in the solar spectrum and high emissivity in long-wave IR.
-The property connected with this idea is solar absorptivity α^i , which is the fraction of unhindered solar energy that is absorbed by the surface, and is given by "Eq.
-(1)" (Karam, 1998).
+Solar IR has shorter wavelengths than the IR emitted at normal satellite temperatures and one can take advantage of this condition and apply it in a surface in order to have simultaneously a high reflectivity in the solar spectrum and a high emissivity in long-wave IR.
+The property connected with this idea is solar absorptivity α^i , which is the fraction of unhindered solar energy that is absorbed by the surface, and is given by Eq.
+1 (Karam, 1998).

-$$S^a = \alpha^i S \cos \theta$$
+$$S^{a} = \alpha^{i} S \cos \theta \tag{1}$$